khalid586/Book-My-Seat/README.md

 # Book-My-Seat
-A Bus ticket booking application using tailwind and javascript
+A Bus ticket booking application developed  using tailwind and javascript